Social Media Trends

 Just remember that the person who is doing the filming needs to hold the video still, speak loud and clear and be sure to pan their surroundings.
 Just like giving a tour!
 So now is the time to decide how can you make live video work for you.

-- Save your video so you can repurpose—it’s great content use it on your social profiles later.
+- Save your video so you can repurpose—it’s great content to use on your social profiles later.

 - Have your broadcast hat on.
 Your dialogue should remind viewers just arriving what you’re doing, where you’re at, and show your personality.